Ria424/developers-animatesdk-docs/Document_object/Document120.md

 #### Description

-Method; makes the size of the selected objects the same.
+Method; Makes the size of the selected objects the same.

 #### Example